How does an internship for credit work?

 - What do I do first!?

-- What does the Internship course involve?
+- What are the internship course requirements?

-- Engaged Citizenship Common Experience (ECCE): The Internship course can fulfill your ECCE Engagement and/or ECCE Elective requirements.
+- Engaged Citizenship Common Experience (ECCE): The internship course can fulfill your ECCE Engagement and/or ECCE Elective requirements.

 - You currently work in your field of study.

-- You are working in a new position, or you will be assigned new duties, projects, etc. that will provide you with a new learning experience.
+- You are working in a new position, or you will be assigned new duties, projects, etc. that will provide you with a learning experience.